MicrosoftDocs/customer-voice/cv-docs/personalize-survey.md

 &nbsp;&nbsp;&nbsp;&nbsp;Bert, overall, how would you rate your experience with customer service for Contoso Sales?

-## Specify values for survey variables
+## Specify values for variables

-You must specify default values for survey variables while you create them.
-If you don't specify default values, nothing will be displayed for the survey variables.
-You can also specify the values for survey variables:
+You must specify default values for variables while you create them.
+If you don't specify default values, nothing will be displayed for the variables.
+You can also specify the values for variables:

 - When sending email invitations.
 - When configuring a flow.

 ### Specify values when sending email invitations

-If you've created survey variables but didn't specify default values for them, a warning message is displayed at the top of the page when you send the survey.
-Select **Define survey variables** to open the **Survey variables** pane, and then specify the default values.
+If you've created variables but didn't specify default values for them, a warning message is displayed at the top of the page when you send the survey.
+Select **Define variables** to open the **Variables** panel, and then specify the default values.

 ### Specify values in a flow

-To specify values for survey variables in a flow:
+To specify values for variables in a flow:

 1. While configuring a flow, select **Edit in advanced mode**.